Beedeeboom/youneek-mind/README.md

 * PURPOSE OF THE APPLICATION:

-    Youneek Mind is an application designed to teach autistic children the meaning of empathy, how it affects our interactions with others and how it helps us to adjust to social situations.
+    Youneek Mind is an application designed to teach children with autism spectrum disorder the meaning of empathy, how it affects our interactions with others and how it helps us to adjust to social situations.

     The application is like a story book which could be used every night before bed time.
 In my own experience when my son was around the age of 6 we would read a bedtime story every night and very often he would pick the same book to read over and over again.
 I noticed after a while that he would remember the story and apply some of the things he learnt from the story into every day life.
-I believe with a repetition of use, Youneek Mind could have the potential to help the user to remember each case scenario within the game and how he was able to show empathy within that situation and then apply that outcome to everyday life.
+I believe with a repetition of use, Youneek Mind could have the potential to help the user to remember each case scenario within the game and how they were able to show empathy within that situation and then apply that outcome to everyday life.

 * DEMOGRAPHIC: